 Intelligently Engineered Simplicity

 In using these devices and speaking to creator George Breiwa, it was apparent that a tremendous amount of thought went into every aspect of DynaVap’s engineering and manufacturing processes.
-DynaVap’s dedication to quality and design was obvious in every product VapeGuide reviewed.
-We were also impressed to learn that every DynaVap product is manufactured in Wisconsin under the founder’s supervision.
+DynaVap’s dedication to quality and design was obvious in every product VapeGuide tested.
 If it were possible for such a simple device to be over-engineered DynaVap’s line of vapes would be title contenders.

 A very cool feature we discovered about all DynaVap models is the audible and slightly tactile notification by way of a clicking sound.
 Every Dynavap model is engineered to produce this clicking effect when it reaches a temp sufficient for drawing vapor.
-And it gives off another click when the temp has cooled enough to begin applying heat again.
+And it gives off another click when the temp has cooled enough to reapply heat.
 Read more about this little metallurgical engineering marvel below in the section on How to Use a DynaVap Vape.

 Like every other Omni model in the DynaVap line, the OmniVap Titanium has an adjustable condenser allowing easy control over an increase or decrease in the amount of air induced into each draw by simply twisting the mouthpiece.
 This functionality, combined with the carb on the side, makes controlling airflow a breeze.